Papyrus 967: Description

-The scope was originally 59 sheets, which corresponds to 118 leaves or 236 pages.
-One side measures approximately 344 × 128 mm.
-The pages are written in one column with an average of 42 lines in a square uncial.
+Corrections

 For the Ezekiel text, a writer who differs from the Daniel and Esther texts can be identified.
 Various corrections by the scribe and later hands are entered.
 The text contains nomina sacra as well as text-critical signs to indicate the readings according to Theodotion.

+Version

 In addition to the special readings that the text offers for Ezekiel, above all, the early attestation of the Septuagint text on Daniel is significant, since this was later superseded by the Theodotion text in almost all manuscripts.
+However, Kristin De Troyer reports that some scholars believe that it is a revised text.

+Variants

-Thus in Papyrus 967 the story of Susanna in the bath (Dan 13) follows the story of Bel and the dragon (Dan 14).
+In Papyrus 967 the story of Susanna in the bath (Dan 13) follows the story of Bel and the dragon (Dan 14).
 In addition, the chapters Dan 7f. before chapter 5f. classified.
-Papyrus 967 has Ezekiel before Daniel as does Codex Alexandrinus, while Codex Chisianus R.VII.45 (Rahlfs siglum 88) and Syrohexaplarian Codex Ambrosianus 313 have Ezekiel after Daniel.
+Papyrus 967 has Ezekiel before Daniel as does Codex Alexandrinus, while Codex Chisianus R.VII.45 (Rahlfs siglum 88) and Syrohexaplarian Codex Ambrosianus C. 313 Inf. have Ezekiel after Daniel.

 The final wish at the end of the book of Daniel is also interesting (including the Susanna story that closes the book of Daniel here; see the fig.).
 After the summary "Daniel" follows the wish: "Peace to him who wrote and to those who read".
 Since the book of Esther follows from the hand of the same scribe, the desire for completion at this point probably does not come from the scribe, but from tradition.
 This perhaps reflects an old canon boundary, to which the book of Esther (long disputed) was added.